SiaFoundation/siad/doc/api/index.html.md

 **lasttransaction** | transaction
 A signed transaction containing the most recent contract revision.

+**maintenancespending** | hastings
+Amount of money spent on maintenance, such as updating price tables or syncing the ephemeral account balance with the host.

 **netaddress** | string
 Address of the host the file contract was formed with.